qur786/react-video-player/README.md

 ## Overview

-This project is a React.js-based video player application developed for the React Video Player App assignment by Rigi.
+This project is a React.js-based video player application.
 It allows users to play videos from a playlist with essential features like play/pause toggle, seeking, timer, autoplay, and speed selector.
 Additionally, users can reorder the playlist and enjoy additional features such as fullscreen mode and keyboard shortcuts.

 ## Running the Application Locally